Remy-Paige/stacs/.guides/content/intro-b566.md

 has been a test that day.
 What you may not know is that someone, one of the many, might have had the hardest time getting through that test.
-For he/she forgot to eat breakfast and lunch, the level of his/her hunger is immeasurable.
+Because they forgot to eat breakfast and lunch, the level of their hunger has become immeasurable.
-Immediately when word of of The Arrival of the Roast was heard to all, our protagonist needed to use Dijkstra's Algorithm to find the quickest route to obtain the righteous meat.
+Knowing that they needed to ensure they got a good meal, they began to prepare to implement Dijkstra's algorithum